adobe/helix-home/hackathons/rum-1-bsl.md

 ### Agenda

-> I hear this is an rumathon workshop, are you going to taste RUM all day?
+> I hear this is an rumathon workshop, are you going to sample RUM all day?

 Trying to get as much of the virtual team together, the goal is to have high-bandwidth exchanges on the current state and next steps of RUM.
 We will try to keep it hands-on, so instead of presentations, we will rely on code settling arguments, this means we won't be hacking all the time, there will also be plenty